Lynn Fuhler Studio Photo

 What are some of the places you’d like to visit or revisit?

-I want to visit the national parks out west, Alaska, Bar Harbor and Portland, ME, Chicago, Custer State Park, Custer, S.D., Salt Lake City, San Diego and Seattle.
+I want to visit the national parks out west, Alaska, Bar Harbor and Portland, ME, Chicago, Custer State Park, Custer, S.D. and the list goes on …

 What are some of the strongest convictions that you hold?